ioanungurean/forge-react-app/README.md

     * index.1f1cbf641d603d86f8ee.js (1.89 KB)

 ## Feedback and suggestions
-If you want to leave some suggestions or give me constructive feedback please don't hesitate to open an issue.
+If you want to leave some suggestions or give me constructive feedback please don't hesitate to [file an issue](https://github.com/ioanungurean/forge-react-app/issues/new).
 I will gladdly look into into it.

 Thank you for your time! :wink: